 Inpatient detox programs are usually preferred because the patient can be monitored and because they provide accountability for the patient to remain sober through the withdrawal stages of detoxification.
 It is essential that the facility at which you (or whoever is recovering from alcohol addiction) is clean, safe, comfortable, and conducive to rest and positivity.
 Some programs will involve more group-oriented treatment, while others may focus more on the individuals on a more singular basis.
 Everyone is different, and treatment should be chosen according to the needs of the patient.

-During alcohol detoxification, it will be beneficial to stick to the prescribed or suggested regimen of vitamins, the recommended diet, and water/fluid intake.
+During alcohol detoxification, it will be beneficial to stick to the prescribed or suggested regimen of supplements, the recommended diet, and water/fluid intake.
 For detox to work efficiently, the body must be given the proper nutrition.
 The amount of water required by the body to rid itself of toxins is substantial.
 To allow this process to happen without depriving the rest of the body’s functions of the water needed to be completed, plenty of water must be ingested.
 It is also a good idea to drink plenty of water anyway.
-Sometimes, vitamin drinks or electrolytes are also given for the patient to drink.

 Maintain Positivity in Recovery